DM885/.github/profile/README.md

 apiURL: The URL to the API, defaults to either localhost or our api if not set.
 ```
 ### Setup
-Sign in as an administrator and for example add the following solvers.
+Sign in as an administrator and add the following solvers.

 | Solver name | Image             |
 |-------------|-------------------|